pmontelo/savethecorvus/README.md

 # #savethecorvus
 Preservation of Corvus Hard Disk Drives for Apple II Computers.
-Focusing on the Custom ProDOS/DOS 3.3 firmware for the Parallel Apple II Interface Card that I created in 1984, Patrick Montelo
+Focusing on the Custom ProDOS/DOS 3.3 firmware for the Parallel Apple II Interface Card that created by Patrick Montelo in 1984, and cleaned up in 2025 for public release.

 ### Disclaimer
 This is provided AS-IS with NO WARRANTY.
 Derived from reverse engineering the firmware for the Corvus Apple II Parallel Interface Card; original Corvus IP may apply—use responsibly.